tcpalmer/nina-scheduler/target-management/exposure-plans.md

 ### Number of Images

 As part of an exposure plan, you set the total number of images you **_Desire_** for the plan.
-The plugin will continue to schedule exposures for this plan as long as the number desired is less than the number **_Accepted_**.
+The plugin will continue to schedule exposures for this plan as long as the number desired is greater than the number **_Accepted_**.

 The number of Accepted images can either be automatically set by action of the [Image Grader](../post-acquisition/image-grader.html) (incremented for each image that passes) or the value can be managed manually if you prefer.
 If you manage it manually however, you are responsible for adjusting the value after you have reviewed the latest images - otherwise the plugin will continue to schedule exposures even if the number Desired is surpassed.